 As the surface conductance of an ultrathin membrane (Eq.~\eqref{eq:surf_conduct}) is not proportional to that near a planar wall (Eq.~\eqref{eq:surf_conduct-plane}) and in turn that predicted for electrolyte transport inside a long pore,\cite{leeLargeElectricSizeSurfaceCondudction2012} Fig.~\ref{fig:exponents} depicts a non-monotonic relationship between the scaling exponent and electrolyte concentration at low concentrations for intermediate aspect ratios of the pore, $2a/L$.
 For a counter-ion selective pore, Eq.~\eqref{eq:ion_conduct-finite_len} reduces to

 at very low electrolyte concentrations, where the first and second terms correspond to the pore conductance and access conductance, respectively.
 At low concentrations, $\chi \rightarrow 0$ when the pore conductance dominates, but a further decrease in concentration can lead to the access conductance dominating due to an increase in $\lDinf$, resulting in $\chi \rightarrow 1/8$.
 Thus, our theory indicates that access surface conduction can be significant for ion-selective nanopores at low electrolyte concentrations, even if the pore length is much larger than its diameter.
 This leads to similar scaling behavior to that seen in ultrathin membranes at low electrolyte concentration, including a dependence of the ionic conductance on concentration.
-Thus, entrance effects could help to explain the electrolyte-concentration-dependent ionic conductance observed in $\approx 2$-nm-diameter boron nitride nanotube porins at low electrolyte concentrations,\cite{zhongwuIonTransportBNNT2024} (which is not seen in micrometer-length boron nitride nanotubes with larger diameters\cite{siriaGiantOsmoticEnergy2013}), as well as scaling of the ionic conductance with fractional powers of electrolyte concentration reported for carbon nanotubes.\cite{secchiScalingTransportCarbonNanotubes2016, Uematsu2018CNTs, emmerich2022cnts} However, we leave further investigation for future work.
+Thus, entrance effects could help to explain the electrolyte-concentration-dependent ionic conductance observed in $\approx 2$-nm-diameter boron nitride nanotube porins at low electrolyte concentrations\cite{zhongwuIonTransportBNNT2024} (which is not seen in micrometer-length boron nitride nanotubes with larger diameters\cite{siriaGiantOsmoticEnergy2013}).